codingfriend1/easy-cms/README.md

-# Feathers-Vue
+# Easy CMS

-> A Vue and FeathersJS fullstack app with authentication, email verification, and email support.&#34;
+> A Vue and FeathersJS fullstack CMS with authentication, email verification, and email support.&#34;

 ## About